halcyonnouveau/makiatto/README.md

    makiatto-cli dns nameserver-setup
    ```

 Your content is now distributed globally with automatic geolocation DNS routing!
+For more detailed instructions, see the [documentation](https://halcyonnouveau.github.io/makiatto/).

 ## License